nikoladhima/Forsaken-Hub/README.md

--- Make sure you have an executor that supports the function: require(Module)
+-- Make sure you have an executor that supports the function: require()

 # {{ FORSAKEN HUB || FEATURES:}}
 - Infinite stamina (Makes it so you lose [ZERO] stamina)